 Like all good things, Blinky’s downtown residence + closeness with Lakeland’s youngins did come to an end.
 The cause?
 One local’s daring decision to give Blinky a kiss right on his toothy snout.
 While the kisser came out unharmed (although we might argue, a little less desirable as a valentine), a photo of the moment garnered attention from the Florida Fish and Wildlife Conservation Commission (then called The Florida Fish and Game Commission), who ultimately called for Blinky’s removal.

 In 1979, Blinky was moved to his new home in Homosassa Springs Wildlife State Park.
 Enter: our story’s antagonist.
 At 1,000 lbs, Homosassa Springs’ resident crocodile, Jake, was a feisty + territorial personality who didn’t much care for 400-lb Blinky’s imposition into his kingdom.
 The two scuffled on multiple occasions, and it was one such event on March 3, 1979 that the rivalry proved fatal for Blinky.

 For a time, a metal structure commemorated Blinky beside Lake Mirror.
-Although that sculpture has since been removed, a newer + much larger tribute to our dearly departed is coming to Lakeland next year.
-Florida Children’s Museum, the new + highly anticipated expansion of Explorations V Children’s Museum located at Bonnet Springs Park.
+Although that sculpture has since been removed, a newer + much larger tribute to our dearly departed now lives at the Florida Children’s Museum, the new + highly anticipated expansion of Explorations V Children’s Museum located at Bonnet Springs Park.
 Children can climb the 100-ft. long Blinky jungle-gym, which also features swings, a slide down Blinky’s tail, and plenty of spots to explore.